Raspihive/hivedocs/docs/install.md

 - Rasperry Pi 4 with at least 4 GB RAM
 - a suitable case with fan for the Raspberry Pi
 - Official Raspberry Pi power supply
-- A 2.5 inch USB hard disk (250 GB or more) --> Important: make sure that the USB-SSD
-   hard disk an external power supply, i.e. a power supply unit is supplied.
+- A 2.5 inch USB hard disk (from 250 GB or more) - - > Important: make sure that the USB-SSD hard disk is supplied with an external power supply, i.e. a power adapter.
+I would recommend the following parts for this:
+	External case
+	SSD Samsung Evo 500GB
 - USB - card reader for microSD cards
 - Monitor with HDMI connector
 - A Micro-HDMI to HDMI adapter